 "It's just a date."
 I tried when Tuck sighed – why was I sticking up for this?

 "Well lucky for you I'm free tonight."
 FDR continued.
 "I'm gonna bring the binoculars, I'm gonna bring the hand cream-"

 "Franklin!"
 I warned.

 "I'll keep a hundred-yard radius – it'll be sweet stuff."

 "Or you could just let the poor bugger go on his date alone!
-There's this thing called privacy.
-You only want to see if this girl's hot so you can steal her!"
+There is this thing called privacy."
 I suggested.

 "Fine, I'll be around the corner on ringtone; I'll be at the video store.
 One ring means you need an extraction, two means you need a cleaner, three means I can get home." he compromised.

 Tuck considered this.

 The two friends laughed and I joined in but felt the need to voice "This could end badly you know."

 "Ah, you worry too much."
 FDR said.
 "To dating!" he toasted and we chinked bottles.